-Key labor risks Risk probability Level of Risk Description Mitigation Measures (low / medium / high) (low / medium / high) Accidents (e.g., roadtraffic accidents), health emergencies (e.g., acute illness) low low Movement by vehicle will be necessary to reach the interview communities and the field site.
+Key labour risks Risk probability (low / medium / high) Level of Risk (low / medium / high) Description Mitigation Measures Accidents (e.g., roadtraffic accidents), health emergencies (e.g., acute illness) low low Movement by vehicle will be necessary to reach the field site.
 NEPA oversees all vehicular movement of the field team and travel is done in a government vehicle with a government driver, following all government safety procedures.
 If health emergencies arise the field team communicates with the field supervisor and conservation biologist to determine the best line of action to ensure everyone's safety.
 Hydrometeorological events (hurricanes, tropical storms) and other natural disasters, including earthquakes and volcanic eruptions Medium Low Over the life of the project, it is possible that the country could be severely impacted by a hydrometeorological event or other natural disasters.
-The Caribbean The field supervisor, conservation biologist, and boat transport organization (CCAM) all monitor the weather very carefully.
-If there is a threat of a hurricane those in the field are evacuated and do not return until the threat has
+The Caribbean region is up to seven times more likely to experience a natural disaster than larger The field supervisor, conservation biologist, and boat transport organization (CCAM) all monitor the weather very carefully.
+If there is a threat of a hurricane those in the field are evacuated and do not return until the threat has states, and when able to evacuate well in one occurs, it incurs advance of a threatening as much as six times situation. more damage. low low Men and women A grievance mechanism has work together on been developed to address this project. these issues and will be Discrimination and/or shared with all members of Discrimination and/or the project prior to the start harassment in the workplace of the project.
+All complaints will be taken seriously and resolved as quickly as possible. low low No children are ever No children will ever be Use of child labour involved in the work involved in the work on this on this project. project. low low Project staff may We will follow the guidelines Contraction (transmission of travel to participate of the Jamaican government Contraction/transmission of in the field work, as on Covid-19 at the time of COVID-19 well as surveys. the fieldwork and community engagement.

-Table 10.1: Potential Labor Risks and Mitigation Measures Disk probability Loval of Disk
+Table 10.1: Potential Labour Risks and Mitigation Measures